Kavi511/SL-Immunization-Tracker-Realtime-Dashboard/README.md

 🔹Data File: (Only a sample dataset is provided for demonstration purposes)

-## Note: # The full dataset is not included in this repository due to the sensitive nature of medical data.
-Only a sample dataset is provided for demonstration purposes.
+## Note: # The real dataset is not included in this repository due to the sensitive nature of medical data.
+Only dummy dataset is provided for demonstration purposes.

 ## 📷 Screenshots of Sample Datasets
-**Figure 6: Epidemiology Unit and MOH Raw Data (2019 - 2024)**
+**Figure 6: Epidemiology Unit and MOH Dummy Data (2019 - 2024)**
 ![image](https://github.com/user-attachments/assets/eb134850-2418-4126-ac95-23ec5abe8270)

-**Figure 7: Primary Research Raw Data (Responses)**
+**Figure 7: Primary Research Dummy Data (Responses)**
 ![image](https://github.com/user-attachments/assets/0b98b5da-71d9-41af-8b5e-9cd4b8232c90)

 2️⃣ Installing Power BI Desktop For Windows: